Abibubble/milestone2-harry-potter-quiz/README.md

 * A score counter (for correct and incorrect answers)
 * Choose your house, the questions correlate to which house is chosen
 * Background music that can be toggled on and off
-* Settings page for music
-* Sound effects for correct or incorrect answer
+* Sound effects for correct or incorrect answer that can be toggled on and off
 ---

 ## Technologies Used
 ### Languages Used
 * [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)